Born and raised in Edinburgh, Scotland, Stevie

 range of genres, where he is a regular

-Stevie is also a regular contributorof to BASS PLAYER magazine, in addition to the Japanese publication BASS MAGAZINE.
+Stevie is also a regular contributor to Bass Player magazine and the Japanese publication Bass Magazine.